jdc20181/BeffsBrowser/README.md

 # Announcments

+**Website is down**

+I do appologize that the website is down, it is out of my control, it is due to some changes.
+I am working to get it back up and running.

+Once the site is back up, I will release the new update.
+I have it ready to go, it just has to be uploaded.

 **Release will be delayed until Mid-May**

 I am now going for around the 12th-15th of May for the release.
 Sorry for the delay, there are some more things to address.